AndreyErokhin/transfer-service/README.md

 Test assignment for the fintech company.
 The rest API for money transfers between accounts.
 Using the Spring framework is forbidden.

-To implement the service I used Drpwizard frameweork.
+To implement the service I used Dropwizard frameweork.
 More information on the project page: https://www.dropwizard.io/

 ### Remarks.
 I tried to use as less frameworks as possible and as much pure JAVA as possible.